 - You can call us at Member Services. - You can get free help from your State Health Insurance Assistance Program. - Your doctor can make a request for you.
 If your doctor helps with an appeal past Level 2, they will need to be appointed as your representative.
 Please call Member Services and ask for the "Appointment of Representative" form.
-(The form is also available on Medicare's website at www.cms.gov/Medicare/CMS-Forms/CMS-Forms/downloads/cms1696.pdf or on our website at www.elderplan.org) - o For medical care, your doctor can request a coverage decision or a Level 1 appeal on your behalf.
+(The form is also available on Medicare's website at www.cms.gov/Medicare/CMS-Forms/CMS-Forms/downloads/cms1696.pdf) - For medical care or Part B prescription drugs, your doctor can request a coverage decision or a Level 1 appeal on your behalf.
 If your appeal is denied at Level 1, it will be automatically forwarded to Level 2. - For Part D prescription drugs, your doctor or other prescriber can request a coverage decision or a Level 1 appeal on your behalf.
 If your Level 1 appeal is denied your doctor or prescriber can request a Level 2 appeal.